 Jaguar Tours at the Taiama Ecological Station

 This tour is based at the Baiazinha Lodge on the remote Paraguay River.
 This is one of the two extraordinary areas for viewing jaguars – by far the less visited of the two!
 The Station area cannot be visited on land but we are allowed to navigate its boundaries by boat.
 Jaguars in this area are masters of hunting yacare caiman (crocodilians), killing them instantly with a powerfully placed bite piercing the skull.
-The quality here is good compared to the better known Porto Jofre area, but there are far fewer boats in the area, increasing the possibilities of private jaguar viewing and good photography opportunities.
+There are not as many jaguars, compared to the better known Porto Jofre area, but there are far fewer boats in the area, increasing the possibilities of private jaguar viewing and good photography opportunities.

 This area was approved as a wetland area of international importance, also known as a Ramsar site.
 These regions provide essential ecological services for species of fauna and flora and for the well-being of human populations.
 The Taiamã Ecological Station is one of the largest humid extensions on the planet, it is the fourth recognized site in this biome.
 The Station has high levels of biodiversity, including a great abundance of birds - 237 species have already been identified, or 51.18% of the total of birds already described for the Pantanal biome.
 The Station plays an important role in the conservation of this feline that is considered almost threatened by IUCN.
 Other species of large mammals considered vulnerable are also present, such as the otter and the wetland deer.